vritimarwah28/vriti-demo/README.md

 # vriti-demo
-This is a demo for git and git hub
+This is a demo for git &amp; git hub.